AmrDeveloper/Amun/docs/reference/lambda.md

 ### lambda outside parentheses

-In jot if your function call last parameter type is lambda you can write it outside the parentheses for example
+In Amun if your function call last parameter type is lambda you can write it outside the parentheses for example

 ```
 fun do(callback *() void) void {